ygsiro/windows-codecs/wincodecs/IWICPixelFormatInfo2.md

 ### GetNumericRepresentation - Parameter

-1. *pNumericRepresentation* - The address of a WICPixelFormatNumericRepresentation variable that you've defined.
-On successful completion, the function sets your variable to the WICPixelFormatNumericRepresentation of the pixel format.
+1. *pNumericRepresentation* - The address of a [WICPixelFormatNumericRepresentation][wpfnr] variable that you've defined.
+   On successful completion, the function sets your variable to the [WICPixelFormatNumericRepresentation][wpfnr] of the pixel format.

 ### GetNumericRepresentation - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ## SupportsTransparency